The-Wishlist-Co/docs/productsvcAPI.md

 # **Product API**
-The Product resource stores information about a product, its variants.
+The Product resource stores information about a product and its variants.

 ### Index